The F.N. Sharp Guide to Prepping Fall Vegetables

 Here's what you'll learn in this guide:How to Prep the Leafy & Cruciferous

-Jump into Fall Veggie Prep With This F.N.
+Jump into Fall and Winter Veggie Prep With This F.N.
 Sharp Guide

-When most people think of fall and winter veggies, the first thing that might come to mind is hard winter squash, which covers several varieties including pumpkin, butternut squash, acorn squash, or maybe even sweet potato.
-But there is actually a plethora of fall vegetables that are just as common and sometimes overlooked – but just as seasonally delicious!
+When most people think of fall and winter veggies, the first thing that might come to mind is hard winter squash, which covers several varieties including pumpkin, butternut, acorn and spaghetti squash, among others.
+But there is actually a plethora of fall vegetables that are just as common and sometimes overlooked – yet just as seasonally delicious!

 Those hard vegetables will need a larger and more substantial knife, while some others may need a smaller knife with a little extra finesse.
 No need to stress, though, because this guide will not only give you a full rundown on fall and winter vegetables, but also a list of the essential tools you'll need to get the job done.

 Now, first things first: let’s talk about those kitchen knives…